leftArrow

 Table of Contents

-1. What is Cross Site Scripting?
+1. What is Cross-Site Scripting (XSS)?

-2. How Does Cross Site Scripting Occur?
+2. How Does Cross-Site Scripting Occur?

-3. Types of Cross Site Scripting
+3. Types of Cross-Site Scripting Attacks

-4. Real-World Examples of Cross-site Scripting Attacks
+4. Real-World Cross-Site Scripting Examples

 5. What is the Impact of Cross-Site Scripting?

-6. How to Prevent XSS Attacks?
+6. How to Prevent Cross-Site Scripting Attacks?

-7. In Conclusion
+8. In Conclusion

 Cross-Site Scripting Attack